D4De/cnn-error-classifier/README.md

 The only two available options are -p and -eps.

 Be aware that this tool runs a simplified version of the classifier; while it is faster, it still iterates over all corrupted tensors of the given layer, meaning that it may take a significant time.

+# Extending the set of recognized spatial classes
+Note that the following is not an exhaustive guide, but simply a collection of pointers that may be followed to more easily add new spatial classes to the set of recognized ones.

+First, implement a recognizer function in a new script in `src/spatial_classifier/classifiers`.
+It is suggested that you name the script after the new spatial class.
+Take a look at `template.py` to see the general structure of a recognizer function.

+Next, extend the Enum defined in `src/spatial_classifier/spatial_class.py` by adding an entry for your new class; also add an entry to the `to_classes_id()` function below the Enum definition.

+In `src/spatial_classifier/spatial_classifier.py`, extend the import list at the top by importing your new recognizer function.
+Then, add an entry to either the `SINGLE_CHANNEL_CLASSIFIERS_NEW` dictionary (if you new spatial class only affects one channel) or the `MULTI_CHANNEL_CLASSIFIERS_NEW` dictionary (if multiple channels are affected).
+The entry is a pair, associating the new Enum entry you defined with the new recognizer function.
+These two dictionaries are iterated over by the classifier and each entry's function is used to test the corresponding spatial class against a corrupted tensor.
+If you want the classifier to skip some spatial classes, simply comment out the related entries in the relevant dictionary.

+These steps should cover the majority of the classifier extension process.
+If the new recognizer function does not work straight away, you may want to check the other scripts in the `src` directory, starting from `main_nvdla.py` and possibly focusing especially on `batch_analyzer_nvdla.py` and `tensor_analyzer.py`, which implement most of the classifier's logic.